Heavy title, eh? This topic came to me, as most do, at a very random time — in my closet, retrieving hangers to hang up the freshly washed laundry.

 Well, I started leaving the hangers.
 And just staring at them.
 And you may or may not believe this, but I had to take very, very deep breaths and talk to myself, kinda like this: “Self, it does not matter where that hanger stays until you need it next.
 It does not change anything.
 You shouldn’t allow it to make you go into a fit of rage and stress-clean the entire house.
-Don’t let the hanger have that much power of you, you nut.
+Don’t let the hanger have that much power over you, you nut.
 Walk away, walk away now.”

 The worst part, I am 100% not kidding about this – this is a true story ya’ll.
 I may lose friends over this (but I may gain some who have been hiding their hanger-phobia along with me).

 So, as I put away those clothes tonight, and picked those empty hangers from between my husband’s clothes I just smiled…smiled at the fact that I still put all of my empty hangers in the special empty hanger area, and that he still doesn’t, and that I really don’t freakin’ care ’cause I have bigger battles to take on — like potty training, for one.
 Perspective.

 And I smiled because there is a list of 50 other things around the house that enrage me on the daily, but really none of it truly matters, ’cause life is good, and fun, and kinda crazy sometimes but always, always a chance to change, do better, be better, and let go.

 Tomorrow I’ll start working on not plotting the murders of those who leave cabinet doors open.
 Kidding, kind of.